sirfifer/voicelearn-ios/docs/AI_SIMULATOR_TESTING.md

 # AI-Driven iOS Simulator Testing Guide

-**Purpose:** Guide for using Claude Code with the iOS Simulator MCP server to autonomously test and iterate on VoiceLearn iOS.
+**Purpose:** Guide for using Claude Code with the iOS Simulator MCP server to autonomously test and iterate on UnaMentis iOS.

 **Last Updated:** December 2025